Am I a Scanner Personality? Signs You Have a Multipassionate Brain

-This isn’t a diagnosis—it’s a celebration.
+This isn’t a diagnosis.
+It’s a celebration.

 You’re not a failure for changing your mind.